-The quarter was truly a tale of two markets - stocks incurred a sharp April drawdown in response to the initial Liberation Day tariff agenda, only to reverse higher to all-time highs as the Trump administration softened many of the more restrictive measures and trade tensions with China de-escalated.
-The reversal from a bearish posture in early April to new record highs by the quarter's end was a stunning turnaround.
-According to Strategas, the 55 trading days from the April 8th low to the new market high on June 27th marked the fastest round trip following a 15% correction in history.
-Given this euphoric recovery in tandem with outsized gains in recent years - the obvious question is whether investors are becoming too complacent or optimistic in their return expectations for equity markets.
+The quarter was truly a tale of two markets - stocks incurred a sharp April drawdown in response to the initial Liberation Day tariff agenda, only to close at all-time highs as the Trump administration softened many of the more restrictive measures and trade tensions with China de-escalated.
+The reversal from a bearish posture in early April to new record highs at quarter-end was a stunning turnaround.
+According to Strategas, the 55 trading days from the April 8th low to the new market high on June 27th marked the fastest roundtrip following a 15% correction in history.
+Given this euphoric recovery - in tandem with outsized gains in recent years - the obvious question is whether investors are becoming too complacent/optimistic in their return expectations for equity markets.

-It has been Cambiar's view that the extreme tariff rates initially proposed were more a function of negotiating leverage, with the final outcome more likely to be a flat rate in the 10% range (perhaps higher for more mercantilist countries, such as China).
-While the outcome remains very much in flux, we believe this general view will likely prevail.
+It has been Cambiar's view that the extreme tariff rates initially put forth were more a function of negotiating leverage, with the final outcome more likely a flat rate in the 10% range (perhaps higher for more mercantilist countries such as China).
+While ongoing trade decrees remain very much in flux, we believe this general view will likely prevail.

-Although the rally in equities was generally broad-based in nature, more speculative pockets of the market led the way; examples include Al stocks, meme stocks, crypto and quantum computing companies.
+Although the rally in equities was broad-based in nature, more speculative pockets of the market led the way; examples include AI stocks, meme stocks, crypto, and quantum computing companies.
 A stronger IPO market provided additional fuel for the markets.
 The risk on bias is further evident when evaluating 2Q returns on a size/style basis: